Emissions standards for taxis

 Liquid Petroleum Gas (LPG) conversions

-From 1 November 2019, all newly converted LPG taxis* will retain a 15 year maximum operating age limit (calculated from the DVLA registration date).
+As of 1 November 2019, all newly converted LPG taxis* can retain a 15 year maximum operating age limit (calculated from the DVLA registration date).

 *Please note LPG conversions are currently only possible on LTI TX models.
 There is no conversion on the market suitable for a Mercedes Vito Taxi.